ros-controls/ros2_controllers/steering_controllers_library/doc/userdoc.rst

 Controllers for mobile robots with steering drive.
 Input for control are robot base_link twist stamped commands which are translated to traction and steering commands for the drive base.
 Odometry is computed from hardware feedback and published.

+Nomenclature used for the controller is used from `wikipedia <https://en.wikipedia.org/wiki/Wheelbase>`_.

 Velocity commands
 -----------------